-The best easy Tuna Salad has a creamy dressing, olive-oil-packed tuna, and crunchy veggies.
+This easy and delicious Tuna Salad Recipe has a creamy dressing, olive-oil-packed tuna, and crunchy veggies.
 Just 15 minutes of prep, and you’ll be hooked!

 I’ve mentioned before that tuna is one of my go-to lunches during the week.
-It’s quick to make, delicious, and packed with protein!
-I usually alternate between making this very recipe, avocado tuna salad, or tuna white bean salad.
+It’s quick to make, delicious, and packed with protein.
+I usually alternate between this recipe, avocado tuna salad, or tuna white bean salad.

-I love how easy tuna recipes are to make and how full of flavor they can be when you add just a few simple add-ins.
-Plus, tuna makes a great filling lunch.
-With all the protein, it usually holds me over until dinner—though I might grab a few energy bites in between.
+Tuna recipes are so easy to make and can be full of flavor with just a few simple add-ins.
+Plus, tuna makes a filling lunch.
+With all the protein, it usually holds me over until dinner.
+I might grab a few energy bites in between.

 - Tuna: I like tuna packed in olive oil, but tuna packed in water works just fine.
 Drain it well before using.